-On September 5, 2023, we entered into a loan and security agreement, or the Loan Agreement, with Silicon Valley Bank, a division of First Citizens Bank & Trust Company, or the Bank, which provides us with an aggregate principal amount of up to \$50.0 million, or the Credit Facility, of which \$25.0 million became available upon the closing of the Private Placement, and the remaining \$25.0 million may be made available upon approval of the Bank in its discretion.
-The Credit Facility will mature on August 1, 2027.
-As of March 31, 2024, we had not drawn down from the Credit Facility, and had no other debt outstanding.
+On September 5, 2023, we entered into a loan and security agreement, or the Original Loan Agreement, with Silicon Valley Bank, a division of First Citizens Bank & Trust Company, or the Bank, which provided us with an aggregate principal amount of up to \$50.0 million, or the Original Credit Facility.
+On June 28, 2024, we entered into the First Amendment to Loan and Security Agreement, or the Amendment, and the Original Loan Agreement as amended by the Amendment, the Loan Agreement, with the Bank.
+The Amendment amends the Original Loan Agreement in order to, among other things, (i) increase the aggregate principal amount of the Original Credit Facility from up to \$50.0 million to up to \$100.0 million, or the Credit Facility, of which \$25.0 million is currently available, an additional \$25.0 million will become available upon achieving certain milestones related to execution of a first-line pivotal Phase 3 clinical trial of palazestrant in combination with ribociclib, and an additional \$50.0 million which may be made available upon approval of the Bank in its discretion, and (ii) extend the maturity date to July 1, 2028.
+As of June 30, 2024, we had not drawn down from the Credit Facility.

 On January 5, 2024, we entered into a sales agreement, or the Sales Agreement, with Cowen and Company, LLC, or TD Cowen, as sales agent, pursuant to which we may offer and sell, from time to time, shares of our common stock, having an aggregate offering price of up to \$150.0 million, or the ATM Shares.
-The sales, if any, of the ATM Shares will be made by any method permitted that is deemed to be an "atthe-market", or ATM, equity offering as defined in Rule 415(a)(4) promulgated under the Securities Act, including sales made directly on or through the Nasdaq Global Select Market.
+The sales, if any, of the ATM Shares will be made by any method permitted that is deemed to be an "at-the-market", or ATM, equity offering as defined in Rule 415(a)(4) promulgated under the Securities Act, including sales made directly on or through the Nasdaq Global Select Market.
 We have agreed to pay TD Cowen a commission of up to 3.0% of the aggregate gross proceeds from any ATM Shares sold by TD Cowen.
-During the three months ended March 31, 2024, we issued 546,326 shares of our common stock under the ATM program for net proceeds of \$7.9 million after deducting related issuance costs.
-As of March 31, 2024, approximately \$141.8 million remained available for issuance under the Sales Agreement.
+During the three months ended June 30, 2024, we issued 1,225,952 shares of our common stock under the Sales Agreement at a weighted-average price of \$12.14 per share for net proceeds of \$14.9 million after deducting related issuance costs.
+During the six months ended June 30, 2024, we issued 1,772,278 shares of our common stock under the Sales Agreement at a weighted-average price of \$13.19 for net proceeds of \$22.8 million after deducting related issuance costs.
+As of June 30, 2024, approximately \$126.6 million remained available for issuance under the Sales Agreement.

-We expect to incur significant expenses and operating losses for the foreseeable future as we advance the clinical development of palazestrant, OP-3136 and nonclinical studies.
-We expect that our research and development and general and administrative costs will increase in connection with conducting additional nonclinical studies and clinical trials for our current and future research programs and product candidates, contracting with CMOs to support nonclinical studies and clinical trials, expanding our intellectual property portfolio, and providing general and administrative support for our operations.
+We expect to incur significant expenses and operating losses for the foreseeable future as we advance the clinical development of palazestrant, OP-3136 and non-clinical studies.
+We expect that our research and development and general and administrative costs will increase in connection with conducting additional non-clinical studies and clinical trials for our current and future research programs and product candidates, contracting with CMOs to support non-clinical studies and clinical trials, expanding our intellectual property portfolio, and providing general and administrative support for our operations.
 As a result, we will need additional capital to fund our operations, which we may obtain from additional equity or debt financings, collaborations, licensing arrangements or other sources.